Littletreasure/be-nc-news/README.md

 Note how critically we check the current NODE_ENV in order to export either the development or the test object.
 This ensures that is say process.env.NODE_ENV is “test” then we will be pointing to our test database.

 Any migration files we create will be written into ./db/migrations directory inside our project.

+# Endpoints

+To see all the available endpoints go to /api for a json file showing all endpoints and queries.